 Just two weeks after his arrest, in November 2021 Kyaw Min Yu was charged with several additional offences, including high treason.

 On 21 January 2022, Kyaw Min Yu was sentenced to death under the country’s 2014 Counter-Terrorism law, which was amended by the military junta in August 2021 to impose longer prison sentences for a range of anti-coup activities.
 The amendments have also had a considerable chilling effect on freedom of expression in Myanmar, with individuals who publicly criticise the coup liable to being prosecuted under the amended legislation on propaganda charges.

 The nature of the counter-terrorism charges against Kyaw Min Yu infringe on his ability to defend himself in accordance with fair trial standards.
 Military courts have also been frequently used since the coup to target civilian dissidents through closed legal proceedings that severely limit outside scrutiny and place the burden of proof on the accused.

-Since the coup began, over 14,000 people have been arrested, with over 1,100 sentenced.
-73 of those sentenced face capital punishment, including PEN Myanmar member Wai Moe Naing.
+Since the coup began, over 14,000 people have been arrested, with over 1,100 sentenced and at least 73 of those sentenced facing capital punishment.
+Included among those facing potential death sentences is PEN Myanmar member Wai Moe Naing.
 If the military junta proceeds with the executions of Kyaw Min Yu and his co-accused, it will be the first judicial execution to take place since 1988, signalling a shocking escalation in the military junta’s use of state violence to target dissidents of the regime.
 The death penalty charges have drawn international condemnation, including from the United Nations, and the governments of the United States, France, Canada, and the United Kingdom.

 PEN International condemns the military junta’s brutal repression of the people of Myanmar and continues its calls for the immediate and unconditional release of all those wrongfully detained for their peaceful expression.